rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 File names are encrypted using AES-256-EME (ECB-Mix-ECB wide-block encryption, see [github.com/rfjakob/eme](https://github.com/rfjakob/eme) for details) with the directory IV as initialization vector.

-EME fixes the prefix leak that occurs with CBC encryption.
+Due to the fixed per-directory IV, file name encryption is *deterministic* in each directory for the lifetime of that directory.
+File name encryption must be deterministic to avoid collisions (i.e. multiple encrypted names decrypting to the same plaintext name).

+Compared to CBC, EME does not have a prefix leak.

 ![](img/file-name-encryption.svg)